 Most of the time, when you get a query rejection, it is really saying, “This isn’t ready for publication yet.”
 (Learn about at types of agent rejection here.)
-The questions going through my head when I would evaluate submissions as a literary agent were: Is this saleable?
+The questions that would go through my head when I would evaluate submissions as a literary agent were: Is this saleable?
 Can I sell it?
-If the answer to one or both questions is “no,” I reject.
-If the answer to both is “yes,” I’ll pursue the project.
-It’s really no more complicated than that.
+If the answer to one or both questions was “no,” I would reject.
+If the answer to both was “yes,” I’d pursue the project.
+It really wasn’t more complicated than that.

 Looking to Self Publish for the Wrong Reasons

-From now on, I’ll be talking about these people.
+From now on in this article, I’ll be talking about these people.
 The people who don’t believe what editors and agents keep telling them: their work isn’t ready.
-Just because a shortcut and a loophole exist, doesn’t mean you need to use it, nor does it mean that you’ve hit upon a secret goldmine.
-And just because you use them, doesn’t mean you’ll get the same results as people who publish traditionally (your book distributed in stores … readers for your work … reviews … sales … any kind of profit).
+Just because a shortcut exists, doesn’t mean you need to use it, nor does it mean that you’ve hit upon a secret goldmine.
+And just because you use it, doesn’t mean you’ll get the same results as people who publish traditionally (your book distributed in stores … readers for your work … reviews … sales … any kind of profit).

-The Internet disproves a simple, old-fashioned idea: “If you build it, (throw it up on Lulu or Amazon or any of these other websites) they will come.”
+The Internet disproves a simple, old-fashioned idea: “If you build it, (throw it up on Amazon KDP or any of these other websites) they will come.”
 Readers will not come.
-They have too much other stuff on their browser.
-It’s just like trying to get your band discovered by putting up an mp3 on MySpace.
-Every other band is putting up their mp3, too.
-(Not that MySpace is relevant anymore, of course.)
+They have too much other stuff on their phone and ereaders and browsers and smart TVs.
+Every other author with a dream is uploading to KDP today as well.

 The Internet is flooded with content.
 As a reader, my time and psychic space are limited.
 I seek only the things I’m looking for or already know about.
 I don’t go trolling for complete unknowns just to check out a new ebook, in most cases.
 Sure, maybe a Kindle ad will hit me in a curious moment, but those ads cost money … which is one of the pragmatic realities of self-publishing that not many people think about when they want to “prove all the haters (agents who rejected them) wrong.”

 How to Self Publish the Smart Way

 But it’s not my job to sway anybody from wanting to self publish.
 All the people who want to self publish, should.
-We clearly disagree on a few key issues and I, as The Man, have better things to do than argue.
-When folks actually self-publish, they’ll figure out firsthand how difficult it is to get their books in the hands of readers.
+Be prepared, if you go this route, to market.
+I don’t want you to be surprised at how difficult it is to get their books in the hands of readers.
 It’s also one thing to self publish once you already have a reader base, like Kindle evangelist Joe Konrath, who now has Amazon releasing his books, but quite another to rustle up some hungry eyes as a rank debut.
 But if you’re wondering how to self publish and your book is a good candidate, you should check out the Self Publishing Blueprint, a very comprehensive course full of great information.